 The Bankruptcy Code was enacted by Law 3588/2007 (effective as of 10 July 2007), replacing older provisions on insolvency (both in connection with winding up and rehabilitation).
-The Bankruptcy Code has subsequently been amended several times, including by Law 3858/2010, 4013/2011, 4336/2015, 4446/2016, 4472/2017, 4491/2017 and 4512/2018.
-The Bankruptcy Code and each of the above laws amending the Bankruptcy Code include transitory provisions concerning insolvency proceedings opened before the entry into force of the new legislation.
+The Bankruptcy Code has subsequently been amended several times, including by Laws 3858/2010, 4013/2011, 4336/2015, 4446/2016, 4472/2017, 4491/2017 and 4512/2018.

+The Bankruptcy Code and each of the above laws amending it include transitory provisions concerning insolvency proceedings opened before the entry into force of the new legislation.
 This chapter is limited to the insolvency proceedings currently available under the Bankruptcy Code, as amended and in force following its amendment by Law 4512/2018.

-The Bankruptcy Code only applies to business undertakings, which include sole traders, partnerships, companies and unincorporated legal entities that pursue a financial purpose.
-Other laws specifically regulate the winding up and reorganisation of certain regulated entities (such as credit and financial institutions, briefly referred to in Section I.vi).
+The Code applies only to business undertakings, which include sole traders, partnerships, companies and unincorporated legal entities that pursue a financial purpose.
+Other laws specifically regulate the winding up and reorganisation of certain regulated entities (such as credit and financial institutions, as briefly referred to in Section I.vi).